Timor-Leste: Risk Assessment

 - Attractive tourist destination (protected natural sites, rich cultural heritage)

-- Vulnerable to natural disasters (landslides, typhoons, floods)
+- Vulnerable to natural disasters (landslides, typhoons, floods); underdeveloped infrastructure (health, education, transportation)

 - Human capital deficit

-- Almost half the population lives below the poverty threshold
+- Nearly half of the population lives below the poverty line

 - High unemployment among young people (40%)